bio-ontology-research-group/EmbedPVP/README.md

 </div>

-- The code was developed and tested using Python 3.9.
+- The code was developed and tested using Python 3.9.6
+	>  You need to use any version of Python > 3.9 and < 3.10

 - We used ([mOWL](https://github.com/bio-ontology-research-group/mowl)) library to process the input dataset as well as generate the embedding representation using different embedding-based methods.